wlhlm/fc980c-controller/README.md

 uncovering [schematics][FC660CSchematics] for the similar Leopold FC660C that were submitted to the FCC that helped me figure out the I/O voltage requirements.
-In particular, I want to thank hasu (aka tmk) who created a FC980C replacement controller based on the ATmega32u4 MCU, publishing schematics (but no design files) and a [open source firmware implementation][TMKFC980C] for tmk that has been [ported][QMKFC980C] to QMK.
+In particular, I want to thank hasu (aka tmk) who created a FC980C replacement controller based on the ATmega32u4 MCU, publishing schematics and an [open source firmware implementation][TMKFC980C] for tmk that has been [ported][QMKFC980C] to QMK.

-Thanks to Toocanzs#5098 on Discord for helping me with the crystal load capacitor calculation.
+Thanks to Toocanzs#5098 from the QMK Discord for helping me with the crystal load capacitor calculation.

-The PCB has been designed using KiCad and production files have been exported using [Bouni's JLCPCB tools plugin][BouniJLCPlugin].
+The PCB has been designed using KiCad 6 and production files have been exported using [Bouni's JLCPCB tools plugin][BouniJLCPlugin].

 [GeekhackFC980CInvestigation]: https://geekhack.org/index.php?topic=90681.0